WCSim/WCSim/verification-test-scripts/README.md

 ### Full scripts suite

-An automated way to go from .mac file creation & job submission through to WCSim output analysis and histogram comparison
+An automated way to go from .mac file creation & job submission through to WCSim output analysis and histogram comparison.
+Steps are:
+ * Creating a series of .mac files
+ * Submitting jobs (either locally, or to a cluster)
+ * Running a 'sample_readfile.C' style macro
+ * Comparing the outputs of the 'sample_readfile.C' macro, either
+ * a) Identical files in different directories (e.g. checking the results before/after a change)
+ * b) Different files in the same/different directory (e.g. checking how a new feature compares to an old feature)

 ## generate_mac_files.py